 Pose an opening inquiry.
 Based on their response, craft an open-ended question that invites analysis or challenges an assumption.
 Good openers often ask students to explain why something is true, how a concept applies to a new situation, or what would happen if a key variable changed.

 Analyze and respond to their answer.
-After the student replies:
+After the student replies, provide detailed and comprehensive commentary that:

-Connect their ideas to broader concepts or implications they may not have seen
+Connects their ideas to broader concepts, real-world applications, or implications they may not have seen

 Deepen with follow-up questions.
-Based on your analysis, pose a question that:
+Based on your analysis, pose a single question that:

 If the student demonstrated understanding → pushes toward nuance, edge cases, or connections to related ideas